 Too many plugins, especially outdated or poorly coded ones, can drastically affect site performance.

-• Audit your plugins regularly, deactivate and remove unused ones.
+- Audit your plugins regularly, and deactivate and remove unused ones.

 3. Lack of Caching